SemEval/SemEval2025/schedule.md

   - CIC-IPN at SemEval-2025 Task 11: Transformer-Based Approach to Multi-Class Emotion Detection
   - Mr. Snuffleupagus at SemEval-2025 Task 4: Unlearning Factual Knowledge from LLMs Using Adaptive RMU
   - NarrativeMiners at SemEval-2025 Task 10: Combating Manipulative Narratives in Online News
-  - NLP-Cimat at SemEval-2025 Task 11: Prompt Optimization for LLMs via Genetic Algorithms and Systematic Mutation applied on Emotion Detection
+  - TUM-MiKaNi at SemEval-2025 Task 3: Towards Multilingual and Knowledge-Aware Non-factual Hallucination Identification
   - UAlberta at SemEval-2025 Task 2: Prompting and Ensembling for Entity-Aware Translation
   - Oath Breakers at SemEval-2025 Task 06: Leveraging DeBERTa and Contrastive Learning for Promise Verification
   - MALTO at SemEval-2025 Task 4: Dual Teachers for Unlearning Sensitive Content in LLMs